stephanme/nibe-mqtt-gateway/README.md

 Energy Meter configuration (also via UI):
 - `curl -X POST -H "Content-Type: application/json" -d <energy in wh> http://nibegw/config/energymeter`
+- value should not be decreased to not break counter metric
+- no reboot

 ### Trouble Shooting